 Another solid vegan option from Edward & Sons, if you prefer an onion-flavored crouton.

-Ingredients: “Organic Wheat Flour, Organic Expeller-Pressed Palm Oil, Yeast Extract, Natural Flavors, Salt, Organic Onion Powder, Yeast, Organic Paprika, Organic Garlic Powder, Citric Acid, Organic Parsley.” (source)
+Ingredients: “Organic Wheat Flour, Organic Expeller-Pressed Palm Oil, Yeast Extract, Natural Flavors, Salt, Organic Onion Powder, Yeast, Organic Paprika, Organic Garlic Powder, Citric Acid, Organic Parsley.” (link removed)

 10. Edward & Sons: Organic Italian Herb Croutons